 4. Pain Relief

 Infrared light therapy can help reduce pain and other symptoms of rheumatic disease.
 It’s also been shown to help reduce chronic back pain.
-“Studies indicate it may have direct effects on peripheral nerves and it may modulate the levels of prostaglandins in inflammatory conditions such as arthritis.”
-Dr. Wilson
+According to Dr. Wilson, “Studies indicate it may have direct effects on peripheral nerves and it may modulate the levels of prostaglandins in inflammatory conditions such as arthritis.”

 Sweating helps stimulate blood flow and circulation throughout the body (just like exercise does).
 Increased circulation helps relax the body.
 I’ve personally experienced this and can’t even tell you how much the sauna helps my stress level.
 Remember, stress is like gasoline on a fire for almost all diseases, so reducing stress can play a huge role in the healing process.

-Why choose a Near Infrared Sauna instead of a Regular Sauna?
+Why I chose a Near Infrared Sauna instead of a Regular Sauna:

-1. Infrared light is uniquely beneficial as it is 600nm – 950nm.
+1. Infrared light is beneficial at its specific wavelength of 600nm – 950nm.
 The phototherapy benefits it provides are totally unique to this narrow band of the sunlight’s spectrum.

-2. We only have any photoreceptors near infrared and visible red.
-The NIR (near infrared) light directly activates various cellular processes that promote cellular healing, detoxification, increased metabolism, and more.
+2. The NIR (near infrared) light directly activates various cellular processes that promote cellular healing, detoxification, increased metabolism, and more.

 3. NIR light is safe for the eyes and can heal cellular damage in the eyes.

-4. Here are some of the healing benefits of NIR: alkalinization of the cells, nerve tissue regeneration, wound healing, increased collagen production, relaxation of the central nervous system, activation of heat-shock proteins, a newly recognized class of proteins that act as chaperones for immune bodies in the cells, bringing them to the toxin sites, so toxin elimination is more effective.
+4. Here are some of the healing benefits of NIR: alkalinization of the cells, nerve tissue regeneration, wound healing, increased collagen production, relaxation of the central nervous system, and more effective toxin elimination.

 6. Provides sufficient heat for effective hyperthermic therapy.

-Until recently, I thought of a sauna as a huge cedar room – usually at a health club or gym.
-I thought they occupy tons of space and cost several thousand dollars, too.
-I’m excited to share with you that SaunaSpace makes a wonderful near infrared sauna that costs much less than competitors’ and takes up only a fraction of the space!
-Their “Pocket Sauna” can be set up in the corner of a room in about 45 minutes, without tools.
-It can be easily broken down and set back up if you want to travel with it or if you move often.
-We set ours up in a walk-in attic space in our house.
-We use it daily and have seen some wonderful health benefits.
+I always thought of a sauna as a huge cedar room – usually at a health club or gym – that occupy tons of space and cost several thousand dollars.
+I’m excited to tell you that SaunaSpace makes a wonderful near infrared sauna that costs much less than competitors’ and takes up only a fraction of the space!